500 Days Of Film Reviews The Wolfpack And Finds A Story About An Unsettling New York Family

 I had heard a lot about The Wolfpack before I finally started to watch Crystal Moselle’s fascinating documentary.
 Many people were talking about this film and even describing it as one of the best documentaries they had ever seen.

-So I was soon intrigued.
-Sadly, like so many documentaries, The Wolfpack was not shown at my local cinema and so I had to wait for it to become available on demand (via the rather excellent BFI Player - click here for a list of places where you can watch on demand movies).
+I was intrigued.
+Sadly, like so many documentaries, The Wolfpack was not shown at my local cinema and so I had to wait for it to become available on demand (at the time of writing via the rather excellent BFI Player - click here for a list of places where you can watch on demand movies).

 And so The Wolfpack became part of my recent journey through documentary film.
 I bring this up because I have seen some superb documentaries in recent weeks and I review this movie in the context of having watched those films.